arturfelipet/StackOverflowUsers/README.md

-Simple app to list Stack Overflow users with a simple son parser.
+Simple app to list Stack Overflow users with a simple json parser.